syncfusion-content/winui-docs/winui/Time-Picker/Getting-Started.md

 ## Select time interactively

-You can change the selected time interactively by enter the time value using keyboard or from the drop down time spinner.
+You can change the selected time interactively by enter the time value using keyboard or from the dropdown time spinner.
 You can get the selected time from the `SelectedTime` property.

 {% tabs %}
 {% highlight xaml %}